Music

 • Music is delivered weekly across the school, with multiple opportunities to explore and play instruments.

-• Music is progressive in skills and knowledge and in line with the new Model Music Curriculum.
-Through the teaching of music children are taught key vocabulary and skills which develop year on year.
-This is also mirrored within lessons delivered by Music Service.
+• Through the teaching of music, children are taught key vocabulary and skills which develop year on year.
+This is also mirrored within lessons

 • Music is a key part of our collective worship and the children enjoy singing a variety of songs, including those from various genres and origins.